Who is APAS?

 - APAS, with the input of its members, is instrumental in the development of innovative farm policy to both address many of the issues currently affecting agriculture and with a vision for creating new opportunities for Saskatchewan producers.

-- APAS is connected to other provincial farm organizations across Canada and represents Saskatchewan producers at the Canadian Federation of Agriculture table.
+- APAS is connected to other provincial farm organizations across Canada and represents Saskatchewan producers at the Canadian Federation of Agriculture.

 - APAS uses the strength of its membership to both access and lobby all levels of government on behalf of Saskatchewan producers.

-- APAS is continually enhancing our Member Rewards Program to assist producers with their health, insurance, security, telecommunications and equipment needs.
+- APAS is continually enhancing our Member Benefits Program to assist producers with their health, insurance, security, telecommunications and equipment needs.

 A respected, thriving agricultural sector.